Sullivan Environmental Consulting, Inc.

 We’re Experts in Air Exposure Assessment

-Air exposure assessment, risk assessment, and risk management are the three major components of assessing risks from exposure to air pollutants.
-At Sullivan Environmental, we have been at the forefront of developing methods for air exposure assessment and have conducted research for the U.S. EPA and industrial clients aimed at identifying exposures from specific source categories.
+Air exposure assessment, risk assessment, and risk management are key parts of evaluating risks from air pollutants.
+At Sullivan Environmental, we lead in creating methods for air exposure assessment and have worked with the U.S. EPA and industry clients to identify exposures from various sources.

 Risk Assessment and Risk Management